HemisFair '68: Venues still on the site today

 Southern Baptist Pavilion – This building was originally a house, built in the late 19th century, as a wedding gift from Sam Edgar to his daughter.
 It was renovated for HemisFair '68 to house the exhibits for the Southern Baptist Convention.
 In 2012 the house was renovated again and now serves as offices for the Hemisfair Park Area Redevelopment Corporation.

 State of Texas Pavilion – The fair's largest pavilion belonged to the state of Texas.
 This pavilion also remained after the fair closed and became the Institute of Texan Cultures, which is now a museum and the third campus of the University of Texas at San Antonio.

 Tower of the Americas – The fair's theme structure is this 750-foot-tall (228 m) tower, which remains today as San Antonio's tallest structure.
 The top of the tower houses a revolving restaurant, lounge, and outdoor observation deck.
 It was designed by architect O'Neil Ford.

 United States of America Pavilion – The United States Confluence Theater (now the John H. Wood, Jr. United States District Court for the Western District of Texas) remains today as well as the Confluence Exhibit Hall (now the Adrian Spears Judicial Training Center).
 Part of the pavilion was a fountain called "Migration."
 Although the bird sculptures have been replaced with bushes, the outline of the fountain is still in place.

 Women's Pavilion – The theme of this venue was to showcase the contributions that women have made to society, past, present and future.
 It was built as a permanent structure to help meet the requirements of urban renewal, as well as to be part of the re-use plan after the fair.
 One idea was for it to be re-used as a student union building, as one proposal was to locate the new University of Texas at San Antonio campus on the site.
-After decades of use as a storage facility by the Institute of Texan Cultures, several ladies who were originally involved with the pavilion are working to restore and reopen it.
+After decades of use as a storage facility by the Institute of Texan Cultures, several women who were originally involved with the pavilion are working to restore and reopen it.